Hit Me Up’s Consent Process

 What is Hit Me Up?

-Hit Me Up is New York City’s curated community for poly and kink.
+Hit Me Up (HMU) is New York City’s curated community for poly and kink.
 We run mixers, classes, parties, and more from our venue in Lower Manhattan.
 We also teach kink and run events with our partners at House of Yes, Space Invader Social, Red Pavilion, Torture Garden and other venues and collaborators around the city.

-Hit Me Up was founded by Hawthorne & Alice – a dynamic duo who have more than a decade of experience in the kink, sex positive, ENM and poly communities in NYC (and beyond).
+Hit Me Up was founded by Hawthorne & Alice – a dynamic duo who have more than a decade of experience in the kink, sex positive, ENM, and poly communities in NYC (and beyond).

 HMU has a core team that operates in NYC.
 Learn more about our team here.